 111 West 57th Street

 Developed by JDS Development, Property Markets Group and Spruce Capital Partners, the sleek, super-skinny tower at 111 West 57th Street is another gem added to the stylish, sky-high cluster of towers on Billionaires’ Row.
 The tower will rise 1,428 feet into the air and will incorporate the landmark Steinway Building erected back in 1925.
 The SHoP-designed building has been dubbed the Steinway Tower because of this, and it topped out in April, with its 43 ultra-luxury residences selling out fast.
 The tower is one of the skinniest skyscrapers in the world and offers stunning views of Central Park and the Manhattan skyline.
 Construction is estimated to be completed in 2020.
+Once finished, 111 West 57th Street will be the tallest residential building in NYC.

 45 Broad Street